Paragon-National-Group/hw1/README.md

 _Due Date: Apr 5th 2022 6:00pm_

 # Tasks
+A skeleton is provided for each task, and your job is to fill it out.
+The parts where you need to fill it out is marked as "TODO".

 **print_welcome_message**

 This is the first task, which introduces the notion of print statements.
 This function prints out a sentence saying "Welcome to the start of the PNG CS track".